-Some registered members might meet all of the practice standards and competences of column B but have chosen not to apply for accreditation.
+Some registered members might meet all of the practice standards and competences of column B or C but have chosen not to apply for the existing accreditation scheme.
 If this applies to you, then we’d work with you during a clearly defined adoption and transition period to identify the best way to recognise this and ensure you are mapped to the appropriate column.

 Accredited BACP members